“Charting your own course isn’t just more necessary than ever before.

 My Aha zen moment to switch my user name from @zenmommie to @mindfulposture was inspired by re-defining my purpose.
 In 2009 I was working with the Schofield family and Jani called me zen mommie.
 She experienced me sharing zen tools to help her and the family find their quiet center during the inevitable daily storms.
 Read more and check out Oprah’s interview re.
 Jani’s mental illness, her story has had vast media coverage.
 (Jani and Oprah in Photo)

 Legendary ballet choreographer (American Ballet Theatre) Antony Tudor, president of my family Zen Institute in Manhattan, NYC, drew the best out of his dancers.
 He intuitively knew the inner dancer’s mantra, “when the body lifts, the mind shifts, and the spirit soars.”
 Now, this mantra is yours too.
-Activate it by wearing your mindful posture tool to maintain the lift.
-And, experience a sip of zen green tea to taste a little everyday wisdom, “only the still pool reflects the stars.”
+Activate it by wearing your mindful posture tool, (the miracle diamond) to maintain feeling embraced and uplifted on point.

 “When you’re surrounded by people who share a passionate commitment around a common purpose, anything is possible.”